sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 to get the sum, the minimum or maximum, mean, or so on, of your grouped data.
 Here, we're getting the mean of the temperature and humidity for each minute.

 We're then using `filter()` to filter out some outliers in the data.
+Your data may not have any, or they may be different, so change these lines as necessary.

 Because we're plotting the humidity data on a second y-axis and ggplot doesn't support having two y-axes with different scales, we use `mutate()` to divide all